 From the user's point of view, streaming and progressive downloading are similar.
 Behind the scenes, there are some differences.

 With streaming, the data isn’t (normally) being saved to disk, but is being played as it is downloaded.
 This means that you can create live streams (like radio shows), and the user can listen in near-real time.

 With progressive downloading, the user’s computer begins to download the media file to disk, and then starts playing it as soon as there is enough data to start playback.
 This is a similar experience, but it can result in more buffering, and it can't be used for live broadcasts.

 Buffering occurs when the user's connection speed is too slow to download the file as it is played.
 When a file buffers, playback pauses to allow the next section of the file to be retrieved.
 Playback then automatically resumes.

 Most media players will download a portion of the file before streaming begins.
 This provides a cushion against buffering.
 However, users with slow or intermittent connections may experience buffering no matter how you serve the content.

 What is the difference between live streaming and on-demand streaming?

-What kind of technology does a user need to view a streaming video or listen to streaming audio?
+What software will the end user need to play streaming video or audio?

 What is a codec?